Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: Introduction

+Although consensus-based strategies may be used in cases where all nodes aim to estimate the same signal, node-specific signal estimation problems can be efficiently tackled via spatial filtering-based solutions that exploit the correlation between the signals recorded at different nodes.
+In spatial filtering-based methods, the target signal of any given node is estimated by performing a linear combination of all signals available at that node, where the weights of that combination are found as solution to an optimization problem involving the signals recorded by all nodes in the network.

-To achieve the same performance as a centralized system, a naive solution may be to allow all nodes to broadcast all of their sensor signals.
+To achieve the same performance as a centralized system through distributed spatial filtering, a naive solution may be to allow all nodes to broadcast all of their sensor signals to all other nodes in the \gls*{wasn}.
 This would, however, result in intolerably high communication bandwidth usage, especially when many nodes are involved.
-This limitation led to the development of the \gls*{danse} algorithm~\cite{bertrand_distributed_2010}, in which nodes first combine their local sensor signals into low-dimensional (i.e., fused) signals which are then broadcast.
-Using the \gls*{danse} algorithm in an \gls*{fc} \gls*{wasn}, the same node-specific signal estimation performance as an equivalent centralized system can be obtained in an iterative manner, without relying on a fusion center.
+This motivated the development of the \gls*{danse} algorithm~\cite{bertrand_distributed_2010}, in which nodes first combine their local sensor signals into low-dimensional (i.e., fused) signals before transmitting them, thereby reducing bandwidth usage.
+It was shown that the \gls*{danse} algorithm converges towards the centralized solution when the target signals of all nodes in the \gls*{wasn} emerge from a common set of latent sound sources.
+Using the \gls*{danse} algorithm in an \gls*{fc} \gls*{wasn}, the same signal estimation performance as an equivalent centralized system can be obtained iteratively, without relying on a fusion center.

 The \gls*{danse} algorithm is designed to function solely in \gls*{fc} \glspl*{wasn}, i.e., networks where all nodes can directly transmit data to all other nodes.
 This motivated the development of alternative formulations, first for \glspl*{wasn} with static tree-topologies~\cite{bertrand_distributed_2011_TDANSE} and static mixed-topologies~\cite{szurley_distributed_2015}, then for any, possibly time-varying topologies via the topology-independent (TI) \gls*{danse} algorithm (\glsunset{tidanse}\gls*{tidanse})~\cite{szurley_topology-independent_2017}.
 This algorithm achieves convergence in any topology-unconstrained \gls*{wasn} by pruning the network to a tree topology at each algorithmic iteration and building the in-network sum of all fused signals, which is then used for node-specific signal estimation.